4 Skin Care Tips for Black Men

 Finding a serum or moisturizer that contains vitamin C will gently remove the dead and dry cells from the top layer of your skin to leave your face looking and feeling so fresh and so clean.

 Catch Those Zzz's

-Getting high-quality uninterrupted sleep has countless health benefits.
+Getting high-quality uninterrupted sleep has countless health benefits - including getting rid of dark circles and eye bags.
 Learning how to optimize your sleep may seem simple, but with the constant stimulation and distractions of today, sometimes booking a one-way ticket to Snoozetown can be a bit complicated.

 In theory, you may be aware that mindlessly swiping through Instagram stories isn't a proper bedtime story, but sometimes we don’t listen to our own advice.
 If you need to hear this–thirst traps and edgy memes will still be there by tomorrow morning.

 Break the cycle of poor sleep and start prioritizing good sleep habits.

 Establish a nighttime skincare routine.
 Use this as a primary “trigger” to get you into a chain of positive events that lead to higher-quality sleep.